chelseaalford/Projects/**README.md

        Developed four linear regression models which identify the variables most highly correlated with a song's popularity in various musical genres.
 12. **Trader Joe's Corporate Strategy:**
        Developed a comprehensive industry analysis of the grocery industry as well as a detailed consulting report in which we provide recommendations to              company executives based on our thorough analysis.
 Leveraged strategic tools including VRIN analysis, environmental analysis, Porter's five forces a            analysis, SWOT analysis, competitor analysis, and activity systems analysis.
+13.	**Inventory Management Simulation:** Managed the inventory for a simulated lab using an (r, Q) inventory model.
+Monitored backlog, purchasing, ordering, and holding costs, lead times, processing time, capacity, utilization, and supply and demand across the lab to maximize profit within the simulated environment.

+I also completed several projects in SQL and Tableau that I am unable to share due to privacy restrictions.
+Below are brief descriptions of these projects, though there is no documentation of them in my Projects folder.

+14. Dognition Data Querying: Queried data in SQL for Dognition pet company.
+Performed data cleaning and gathered impactful data insights on customer retention.
+15. Baseball Data Querying: Queried MLB data deriving insights on salary efficiencies, win percentages, player health, postseason performance, and homerun records.
+Utilized subqueries, CTEs, joins, and window functions to perform analysis in SQL.